Dre Campbell Farm

 Sawfly Larvae - 13 Natural Ways to Get Rid of Sawflies

 Sawfly larvae resemble small worms, and gardeners often mistake them for caterpillars.
+However, they must be correctly identified, as some treatments used against caterpillars, such as Bt, are ineffective against them.

-However, they must be appropriately identified because most methods used to control caterpillars are ineffective against them.
 Help with identification can be found at Wildlife Insight.

 How to Get Rid of Sawflies Naturally